 About Bedford Square, Bloomsbury

-The central garden was the first in London with imposed architectural uniformity and it set the style for the design and layout of many of London’s garden squares throughout the late eighteenth and early nineteenth centuries.
+The Square’s central garden was the first in London with imposed architectural uniformity, and set the design trend for many of the city’s garden squares throughout the late 18th and early 19th centuries.

 Bedford Square today

 Today virtually all of the houses on Bedford Square hold Grade I listed status, with many home to a number of cultural institutions – Sotheby’s Institute of Art, Yale University Press, and New College for Humanities to name a few.